WOW Presents Plus

 WOW Presents Plus (also called World of Wonder Presents Plus or WOWPresents+) is a subscription-based streaming service owned by production company, World of Wonder.
-The subscription service is founded in November 2017, by Randy Barbato and Fenton Bailey.
+The subscription service was founded in November 2017, by Randy Barbato and Fenton Bailey.
 The service offers a multitude of original series, including shows like Painted with Raven and UNHhhh.

 This service also exclusively includes RuPaul's Drag Race (though it is not available in the US) and its incarnations of the franchise.
-Many web series from WOW Presents' YouTube channel are included to their subscription service.
-The service is available worldwide, except for Mainland China, Syria, North Korea, and Russia.
-Business Insider names WOW Presents Plus, "best streaming service for 'Drag Race' fans".
+Many web series from WOW Presents' YouTube channel are included in their subscription service.
+Business Insider names WOW Presents Plus the "best streaming service for 'Drag Race' fans".

 Distribution

-The cost of the subscription service is $4.99 USD a month, for the yearly cost is $49.99 USD.
+The cost of the subscription service is $5.99 USD a month, for the yearly cost is $99.99 USD.
 It also offers users to download episodes for offline viewing.

-Device support

 The streaming platform supports access through most modern web-browsers, such as iOS/iPadOS, Android and Android TV devices, Apple TV, Amazon Fire TV, and Roku.